KannonZenetism/zenetism-field-physics/structural-physics/SP01-structural-physics-foundations.md

 - **Tension** with entropic mirrors (heat death, collapse, dispersal).
 - **Renewal** through veracious novelty (C₁₅) or return into Aion.

-Thus the universe is not random motion but a lawful cycle: centropy and entropy balanced across the poles, spiraling toward integration or collapse depending on resonance fidelity.
+Thus the universe is not random motion but a lawful cycle: centropy and entropy balanced across the centropic and entropic arcs, spiraling toward integration or collapse depending on resonance fidelity.

 > **Note on Bifurcal Cosmogenesis and the Foundations of Structural Physics (SP01):**
 For the full multiversal expression of these cosmological dynamics — including Biospiral Expression Ratios, Contra‑Flow Dynamics, and the Tumbling Multiverse — see **SP02 — Bifurcal Cosmogenesis: The Tumbling Multiverse and Contra-Flow Physics**.